rtens/blog.rtens.org/src/articles/zells/2016-11-22 Wrong way driver.md

 A frightening thought for me is that there might be only a handful of people in the world that feel this way.
 So maybe in the end it'll turn out that I'm the wrong-way driver who thinks every body else is driving in the wrong direction.

+But better ideas have been around since the 60s/70s.
+If you want to see a modern adoption of one of them, have a look at [lovely kernels].

 [manifesto]: https://github.com/zells/core/blob/master/manifesto.md
 [video]: https://www.youtube.com/watch?v=i5qpS_D8Law
 [treehouse]: https://teamtreehouse.com/